AIMotionLab-SZTAKI/f1tenth_r2/README.md

 # f1tenth ros2

-Control and simulation framework for a fleet of F1TENTH vehilces.
+Contorl and management framework for a fleet of F1TENTh vehicles.
 The main purpose of the software is to provide:

 - Low-level hardware interfaces running onboard the vehicles
 - OptiTrack motion-capture integration for indoor positioning
-- Mocap-based state estimation
+- Mocap-based state estimation a
 - Integrated trajectory-tracking control algorithms

-## Table of contents
+## Documentation

 - [Hardware architecture](/table_of_contents/hardware_architecture.md)